 Article:

 As spring sets in, the famous flowering trees of gulmohurs, jacarandas, cassias, frangipanis, tabebuias and raintrees which adorn the city of Bangalore burst into full bloom.
-Meanwhile the gloom of the current COVID-19 global pandemic brings in a dark cloud and hovers around you right from the start of the day.
+Meanwhile the gloom of the current COVID-19 global pandemic brings in a dark cloud and hovers around us right from the start of the day.
 It is a mixture of preparedness and panic for a health care worker in the frontline, having to step out of the confines of their house while all the neighbours watch curiously through their windows and balconies every morning and your dear ones wave a goodbye wishing you a good day.

-This story that I wish to narrate started on one of those COVID-19 days in my hospital, I finished laboratory reporting and the COVID-19 Task force briefing.
+The two short stories that I wish to narrate started on one of those COVID-19 days in my hospital, I finished laboratory reporting and the COVID-19 Task force briefing.
 This happens every day with our Task force members wherein we look at and discuss our ‘To-do’ list and ‘Action Points’ for the day to day pandemic management.
-The hospital has never been this dynamic with changes in protocols and policies every now and then.
-All hospital staff despite a hundred challenges is putting their two hundred percent.
+The hospital has never been this dynamic with frequent changes in protocols and policies.
+All the hospital staff despite a hundred personal challenges are putting in their two hundred percent.

 The Microbiology Section of the Laboratory receives a call from the Casualty.